 Video: Mike Bossy had record nine straight 50-goal seasons

-1991: Vladimir Ruzicka has four assists in regulation, then scores at 8:14 of overtime to give the Bruins a 5-4 win against the visiting Pittsburgh Penguins in Game 2 of the Wales Conference Final.
-Ruzicka's first assist comes on Cam Neely's power-play goal 5:23 into the game; it's Neely's 47th playoff goal with the Bruins, moving him past Phil Esposito for the most by a Boston player.
+1991: Vladimir Ruzicka has four assists in regulation, then scores at 8:14 of overtime to give the Bruins a 5-4 win against the Pittsburgh Penguins at Boston Garden in Game 2 of the Wales Conference Final.
+Ruzicka's first assist comes on a power-play goal by Cam Neely 5:23 into the game; it's Neely's 47th playoff goal with the Bruins, moving him past Phil Esposito for the most by a Boston player.
 The victory gives the Bruins a 2-0 lead in the best-of-7 series.

-1995: Penguins forward Jaromir Jagr has an assist in a 4-3 season-ending loss to the Florida Panthers to become the first European-born and -trained player to lead the NHL in scoring.
+1995: Jaromir Jagr has an assist for the Pittsburgh Penguins in a 4-3 season-ending loss to the Florida Panthers to become the first player born and trained in Europe to lead the NHL in scoring.
 Jagr and Eric Lindros of the Philadelphia Flyers finish the 48-game season with 70 points, but Jagr is awarded the Art Ross Trophy because he scores 32 goals, three more than Lindros.
 It's the first of five scoring titles for Jagr in a span of seven seasons.

 Video: Memories: Jagr becomes first European scoring champ

-2009: Todd Marchant's goal 1:15 into triple overtime gives the Anaheim Ducks a 4-3 win against the Detroit Red Wings at Joe Louis Arena in Game 2 of the Western Conference Semifinals.
-Marchant scores his second career overtime playoff goal but the first since April 30, 1997, when he scores with the Edmonton Oilers to eliminate the Dallas Stars.
+2009: Todd Marchant scores 1:15 into the third overtime to give the Anaheim Ducks a 4-3 win against the Red Wings at Joe Louis Arena in Game 2 of the Western Conference Semifinals.
+It's the second overtime playoff goal of Marchant's career; the first comes on April 30, 1997, when he scores with the Edmonton Oilers to eliminate the Dallas Stars.
 It's the third-longest gap between playoff overtime goals in NHL history.

 2014: The Freeway Faceoff comes to the postseason for the first time when the Los Angeles Kings defeat the Ducks 3-2 in overtime at Honda Center in Game 1 of the Western Conference Second Round; it's the first playoff game between the Southern California rivals since the Ducks enter the NHL in 1993.
 Kings forward Marian Gaborik ties the game with 7.0 seconds remaining in the third period, then gets the winner at 12:17 of overtime.
 His heroics spoil the night for the Ducks and forward Teemu Selanne, whose third-period goal would have been the game-winner.
 Selanne, 43, becomes the third-oldest player in NHL history to score a playoff goal, behind Gordie Howe (52) and Chris Chelios (45).